saayam-for-all/ml/issue_29/README.md

 # Containerizing Lambda Function
-## This Doc provides a step by step process that can be followed to containerize the Lambda Fucntions
+## This Doc provides a step by step process that can be followed to containerize the Lambda Functions

 ---